-A "Management Override Policy" has been approved by the Board of Directors providing procedures to be followed (i) in cases of acceptable management departures from the Company's policies and procedures, and (ii) anytime a person in a managerial or supervisory position or other employee requests or directs that Company policies or procedures be disregarded.
+- > A "Management Override Policy" has been approved by the Board of Directors providing procedures to be followed (i) in cases of acceptable management departures from the Company's policies and procedures, and (ii) anytime a person in a managerial or supervisory position or other employee requests or directs that Company policies or procedures be disregarded.
 The new policy was communicated to all employees in May 2012, was posted on the Company's intranet and is available to all employees.
-A training program on the new policy is ongoing and is in the process of being provided to all employees;

-- > The Code of Ethics has been amended to include a duty to report violations or proposed violations of the Code of Ethics, subject to applicable law.
+A training program on the new policy is ongoing and is in the process of being provided to all employees; - > The Code of Ethics has been amended to include a duty to report violations or proposed violations of the Code of Ethics, subject to applicable law.
 These amendments have been approved by the Board of Directors, communicated to all employees in May 2012, posted on the Company's intranet and are available to all employees.
 A training program on the amended Code of Ethics is ongoing and is in the process of being provided to all employees; - > Various changes to the Agents Policy that were approved by the Board of Directors in March 2012 were implemented or are in the process of being implemented, including: - o an Agent Review Committee has been created to review and approve the entering into of any agent agreement meeting certain criteria; - o an annual review of the Agents Policy by the Governance Committee of the Board of Directors was added to the Governance Committee's mandate; - o an annual confirmation of compliance with the Agents Policy by the Executive Vice-President responsible for this policy was added to the Audit Committee's mandate.
-The first annual confirmation is scheduled to be completed in the third quarter of 2012; - o enhanced due diligence procedures were adopted in connection with all potential agent agreements, including completion of a "red flags" warning checklist and integrity certification by senior management following completion of due diligence; and - a requirement was adopted for formal training of the Company's commercial agents on the Code of Ethics.
+The first annual confirmation was completed in the third quarter of 2012;

+- o enhanced due diligence procedures were adopted in connection with all potential agent agreements, including completion of a "red flags" warning checklist and integrity certification by senior management following completion of due diligence; and - o a requirement was adopted for formal training of the Company's commercial agents on the Code of Ethics.

 The Board of Directors, the Audit Committee and management of the Company will continue to consider and, if deemed appropriate, develop and implement additional remedial measures to address the material weaknesses referred to above.
+In addition, the Company engaged, in the third quarter of 2012, an independent expert to provide advice on the progress made on the implementation of the remedial measures, and any observations and suggestions that may merit further considerations.